enorvio/demo-system/README.md

 # Category Theory in Multi-model Databases: demo-system

 This is a demo system for category theory and multi-model databases.
 The logic of the program is informally and shortly described [here](https://www.overleaf.com/read/wffwwvrwqsnk).

+The system contains two graphical interfaces: the old one is made with Java and the new one connects to [this interface](https://github.com/valterUo/demo-system-frontend).
+This demo contains also a simple functionality to run ML code.
+You need [Spring framework](https://spring.io/) to run this demo.
+This demo creates a restful API that the frontend uses.
+At the moment this demo is the easiest to run in Eclipse which has Spring installed.
+You can follow [this guide](https://www.eclipse.org/community/eclipse_newsletter/2018/february/springboot.php) to learn how to install Spring.